Common App Frameworks

-Domino can run apps built in a variety of popular frameworks, as long as they launch a web server on localhost:8888.
+Domino can run apps built in a variety of popular frameworks.
 Below are minimal examples that demonstrate how to start each supported type of app.
 These are intended to help you get a working stub up and running quickly.

 import dash